Jun-Zhang-32108/Embedded_Image_Processing/README.md

 This document presents a list of guidelines for a possible workflow in the IL2212 lab course.
 The scope of this lab is to:

-* familiarize students with industrial tools and automatic design flows by opting for a free and open hands-on approach
+* familiarize students with industrial tools and automatic design flows by opting for a free and open hands-on approach;
-* enforce collaborative development through management tools like code versioning and issue tracking
+* enforce collaborative development through management tools like code versioning and issue tracking;
-* challenge the design skills by requiring optimized solutions and giving the opportunity to apply theoretical knowledge in practice
+* challenge the design skills by understanding the system requirements provided in a formal language and requiring optimized implementation solutions.

 By following these simple guidelines we are trying to ensure a smooth and efficient development flow not just for for the lab tasks, but for the lab itself.
 One must understand that these tools are far from "perfect" and the lab itself is a "playground" being continuously enhanced, but it is our duty as _engineers_ to ensure that everything works in a satisfactory manner and that the requirements are delivered efficiently.
 We also encourage any development effort and idea for raising the quality of education within this course.